-Russia Threatens Legal Action If Forced Into Sovereign Debt Default
+Russia Threatens Legal Action if Forced Into Sovereign Debt Default

 "Of course we will sue, because we have taken all the necessary steps to ensure that investors receive their payments," Siluanov told the newspaper in an interview.

-Russia faces its first sovereign external default in more than a century after it made arrangements to make an international bond repayment in roubles earlier this week, even though the payment was due in U.S. dollars.

-Last week, Siluanov said Russia will do everything possible to make sure its creditors are paid.
+Siluanov has said Russia will do everything possible to make sure its creditors are paid.

-"Russia tried in good faith to pay off external creditors," Siluanov said on Monday.
+"Russia tried in good faith to pay off external creditors," Siluanov was quoted saying.
 "Nevertheless, the deliberate policy of Western countries is to artificially create a man-made default by all means."

-Siluanov said Russia's external liabilities amount to about 20% of the total public debt, which stood at about 21 trillion roubles ($261.7 billion).
+Siluanov said Russia's external liabilities amount to about 20% of the total public debt, which stood at about 21 trillion rubles ($262 billion).
 Of that, about 4.5-4.7 trillion roubles were external liabilities.

+The finance ministry did not reply to a Reuters for a comment on what specific legal actions Russia may take.

 Russia has not defaulted on its external debt since the aftermath of its 1917 revolution, but its bonds have now emerged as a flashpoint in its economic tussle with Western countries.

+The key question is whether Russian assets previously frozen by Western countries, such as nearly a half of Russia's $640 billion in gold and foreign exchange reserves, could be claimed by creditors following the default, said Artur Starikov, a partner with Capital Law Office.

-A default was unimaginable until recently, with Russia rated as investment grade in the run up to its Feb.
-24 invasion of Ukraine, which Moscow calls a "special military operation" and which on Sunday intensified in eastern Ukraine.
+A default was unimaginable until recently, with Russia rated as investment grade in the run-up to its Feb.
+24 invasion of Ukraine, which Moscow calls a "special military operation."

 "If an economic and financial war is waged against our country, we are forced to react, while still fulfilling all our obligations," Siluanov said.
-"If we are not allowed to do it in foreign currency, we do it in roubles." ($1 = 80.2500 roubles)
+"If we are not allowed to do it in foreign currency, we do it in rubles."

 © 2022 Thomson/Reuters.
 All rights reserved.